Evolution of Wifi – What Has Changed So Far?

 Hello!

 However, these early standards suffered from interference problems due to their shorter range and more sensitive receivers compared to Ethernet.
+They also operated on only one channel at a time, making them susceptible to collisions when many devices were present simultaneously in areas with overlapping coverage.
+Today, the standard has evolved to 802.11ax—better known as Wi-Fi 6.

-The History and Development of Wifi Standards
+The History and Development of Wi-Fi Standards

 802.11b